tmontes/python-wires/docs/source/support.rst

     * CPython 2.7 on 64 bit Linux, Windows or macOS systems.
     * CPython 3.6 on 64 bit Linux, Windows or macOS systems.
     * CPython 3.7 on 64 bit Linux, Windows or macOS systems.
-    * CPython 3.8 on 64 bit Linux.
+    * CPython 3.8 on 64 bit Linux, Windows or macOS systems.

     Other interpreters and platforms may become supported in the future.